IdanErgaz/Terraform-IaC/README.md

 README.md, output.tf, variables.tf and main.tf files
 ```
 Be aware: the staging.tfvars and prod.tfvars file will be sent via the Discord !!!
+Copy the files in the same directory you clone the repository.

 2. Create two workspaces - for production and for staging